 - A comprehensive evaluation will be required for all teachers who are provisional employees or who have received a level 1 or level 2 summative rating in the previous year.
-All continuing classroom teachers will be required to complete a comprehensive evaluation once every six years. - 2.
-Professional Goals Comprehensive Evaluation - a.
-A Teacher on a comprehensive evaluation will develop professional goals and timelines, will monitor his or her progress, and will make adaptations as needed. - The plan will be guided by the self-assessment or the prior year's comprehensive evaluation and must include at least one (1) student growth goal and at least one (1) professional goal. - The evaluator and employee shall mutually agree on the employee's professional growth and development plan and goals for the year. - 3.
-Optional Formal Observation - a.
-Pre-Observation Conference - A pre-observation conference may be requested prior to a formal observation or series of observations. - The purpose of the pre-observation conference is to discuss the employee's goals, and to discuss such matters as the professional activities to be observed, their content, objectives, strategies, and possible observable evidence to meet the scoring criteria. - b.
-Formal Observations - If requested by the employee, a formal observation will be at least (30) continuous minutes. - Following each formal observation, the evaluator shall promptly document, in writing, his or her observation. - 1.
+All continuing classroom teachers will be required to complete a comprehensive evaluation once every six years. - B. Professional Goals Comprehensive Evaluation - 1.
+A Teacher on a comprehensive evaluation will develop professional goals and timelines, will monitor his or her progress, and will make adaptations as needed. - The plan will be guided by the self-assessment or the prior year's comprehensive evaluation and must include at least one (1) student growth goal and at least one (1) professional goal. - b.
+The evaluator and employee shall mutually agree on the employee's professional growth and development plan and goals for the year. - C. Optional Formal Observation- - 1.
+Pre-Observation Conference - a.
+A pre-observation conference may be requested prior to a formal observation or series of observations. - b.
+The purpose of the pre-observation conference is to discuss the employee's goals, and to discuss such matters as the professional activities to be observed, their content, objectives, strategies, and possible observable evidence to meet the scoring criteria.

+- 2. Formal Observations - a.
+If requested by the employee, a formal observation will be at least (30) continuous minutes. - b.
+Following each formal observation, the evaluator shall promptly document, in writing, his or her observation. - 1.
 A series of observations conducted within a period of ten (10) working days may be considered to be a single observation for the written observation report. - 2.
 The written observation report shall be completed by the principal or contracted administrator, based on his or her observation or series of observations. - 3.
-A copy of this written report shall be provided for the employee within five (5) days after the observation or following the last observation in the five (5) working day period. - The teacher may provide additional evidence to aid in the assessment of the teacher's professional performance against the instructional framework rubric, especially for those criteria not observed in the classroom.
-The evidence provided by the teacher may be incorporated electronically by uploading or through conversation prior to the post-observation conference and be used to determine the final evaluation score.
+A copy of this written report shall be provided for the employee within five (5) days after the observation or following the last observation in the five (5) working day period. - c.
+The teacher may provide additional evidence to aid in the assessment of the teacher's professional performance against the instructional framework rubric, especially for those criteria not observed in the classroom.
+The evidence provided by the teacher may be incorporated electronically by uploading or through conversation prior to the post-observation conference and be used to determine the final evaluation score. - 3.
+Post-Observation Conference - a.
+The purpose of the post-observation conference is to review the evaluator's and teacher's evidence related to the criteria during the observation and to discuss the teacher's performance. - b.
+A post-observation conference shall be held within five (5) days of a formal observation or series of observations.
+If the teacher and evaluator have mutually agreed to break the remaining thirty (30) minutes of observation into shorter time. - c.
+If there is an area of concern, the evaluator will identify specific concerns for the applicable criteria and provide specific observable solutions to remedy the concern in writing.
+The teacher has the opportunity to attach written comments to the observation notes.